ebpf-io/ebpf.io-website/src/posts/2020-11-20-ebpf-updates/index.md

 for the 5.11 cycle:

-- Extend BTF infrastructure in the kernel to support loading and validation of вЂњsplit BTF objectsвЂќ.
+- Extend BTF infrastructure in the kernel to support loading and validation of “split BTF objects”.
 This is a prerequisite for generating BTF for kernel modules.
   (Andrii Nakryiko,
   [link](https://lore.kernel.org/bpf/20201105043402.2530976-1-andrii@kernel.org/t/#u))